vishnudevtj/vishnudevtj.github.io/_posts/2017-06-01-neat-playlist.md

 rm "`readlink /proc/$(pgrep mplayer)/fd/4`"
 ```

-We can put this code in a shell script file wich is located in the PATH and assign a keyboard shortcut to remove the current music mplayer is is playing.
+We can put this code in a shell script file which is located in the PATH and assign a keyboard shortcut to remove the current music mplayer is is playing.